Ten tips for writing your personal wedding vows.

-Probably less so for the ladies, and more for the guys who find it a bit of a challenge to write down and then publicly say how they feel about their partner.
+Probably less so for the ladies, as the guys find it a challenge to write and then publicly say how they feel about their partner.

 As I think this is one of the most beautiful parts of the ceremony, I thought it would be a great idea to provide some tips on writing your personal vows.

 - Examples, Examples, Examples Why reinvent the wheel when it has already been done!
-Your celebrant should provide you with lots of examples of previous couples vows, and you can also use Google to find some amazing wedding vows.
+Your celebrant should provide you with examples of previous couples vows.
+Google has some amazing wedding vows.
 BUT, only use these as a guide to get you started.
 I did have one groom who cut and pasted a whole set of vows and even left in the other persons name!
 Awkward!

-- Tone and length Discuss the tone and length of the vows with your partner so that one person doesn’t get embarrassed by saying 2 sentences and the other produces a 20 minute oration.
-I encourage my couples to forward their vows (separately) to me and I check for length and if along similar lines.
-Having said that, your vows should reflect who you are and how you express yourself.
+- Tone and length Discuss the tone and length of the vows with your partner.
+This will avoid one person saying 2 sentences and the other producing a 20 minute oration.
+I encourage couples to forward their vows (separately) to me and I check for length etc. Having said that, your vows should reflect who you are and how you express yourself.
 After all, you are telling the other person what it is you love about them and how they impact on your life.